NCSU-Libraries/Social-Media-Combine/README.md

 The Social Media Combine makes developing collections of social media much easier.
 It pre-assembles Lentil (for Instagram data harvesting) and Social Feed Manager (for Twitter data harvesting), along with the web servers and databases needed for their use, into a single package that can be deployed to desktop and laptop computers and used in Windows, OSX, or Linux.
 We believe in the [documentary value of social media archives](https://medium.com/on-archivy/documenting-the-now-ferguson-in-the-archives-adcdbe1d5788) and hope that the Social Media Combine will make it possible to quickly collect social media data on everyday hardware.

 **This is an alpha release.
 Please do not use this for production services.**
+> Instagram has removed access to a large portion of their public API in favor of a focus on their advertising API.
+Lentil will work with pre-existing developer credentials until June 2016, but we are currently [attempting to contact Instagram and Facebook](https://twitter.com/cazzerson/status/671448637872934912) to discuss blanket application approvals for academic uses.
+We are also developing an API access submission packet for general use.

 What's inside?
 --------------